charitylefosa/Practise-for-shell/Charity/README.md

-SIMPLE SHELL PROJECT BY NKATEKO HLATSHWAYO AND CHARITY LEFOSA

-Project that covers the following
+Practising for a team SHELL project that covers the following

 Shell basics: Understanding how a shell works, including input/output, redirection, and piping.